 Route attachment is an important concept that dictates how Routes attach to Gateways and program their routing rules.
 It is especially relevant when there are Routes across Namespaces that share one or more Gateways.
-Gateway and Route attachment is bidirectional - attachment can only succeed if the Gateway owner and Route owner owner both agree to the relationship.
+Gateway and Route attachment is bidirectional - attachment can only succeed if the Gateway owner and Route owner both agree to the relationship.
 This bi-directional relationship exists for two reasons:

 - Route owners don't want to overexpose their applications through paths they are not aware of.

 - Gateway owners don't want certain apps or teams using Gateways without permission.
 For example, an internal service shouldn't be accessible through an internet Gateway.

 Gateways support attachment constraints which are fields on Gateway

 listeners that restrict which Routes can be attached.
 Gateways support